 American Society of Landscape Architects - MSU Chapter

 The purpose and mission of the Landscape Design Club Student Chapter of the American Society of Landscape Architects is to enhance the educational experience of undergraduate landscape design students (and any other interested students) attending Montana State University by promoting awareness of the profession of landscape architecture through leadership opportunities, education, service, and professional interaction.
 Landscape Design Club participates in conferences to the regional ASLA organization events, tours, networking with professionals, and fundraising such as the Pumpkin Carving Contest and Christmas Wreath Sales.
-Advisor: Jennifer Britton.
+Advisor: Rebekah Vanwieren.

 College of Agriculture Ambassadors

-The CoA Ambassador team is made up of of twenty students that represent the College at various events and in a recruitment capacity.
+The CoA Ambassador team is made up of twenty students that represent the College at various events and in a recruitment capacity.
 The CoA Ambassadors assist with events such as: MSU Friday, Celebrate Ag!, the CoA Scholarship Banquet and more.
 New team members are recruited in February and March of each year.
 More information can be found here.
 Advisor: Jessica Murdock.

 The Collegiate 4-H Club is a youth development organization.
 The club functions independent of the counties and in conjunction with the 4-H Center for Youth Development.
 The club facilitates workshops around the state including topics such as outdoor activities, actual projects, leadership, and many other topics.
 The club also plans and participates in Montana 4-H Congress.
 Advisor: Brett Schomer.